 Denna sida finns bara tillgänglig på engelska

-In our assessment of the potential implications of climate change on Kinnevik’s business, strategy and financial planning in accordance with the TCFD framework, we have identified near-, mid- and long-term risks and opportunities across our four sectors.
-We believe transition risks related to market and reputation, i.e. changes in customer behaviour and preferences, are the most material climate-related risks.
-Increasing awareness about climate change will impact customer preferences, leading to increased demand for products and services with a low climate impact.
+Increasing awareness about climate change will continue to impact customer preferences, leading to increased demand for products and services with a low climate impact.
 The risk of not being able to meet these demands by making the transition to a low-carbon economy may have a significant impact on our companies’ competitiveness.
-Read more about Kinnevik’s climate-related risks and opportunities in the TCFD report for 2020.
+This is relevant for all our companies, although perhaps less so for our healthcare businesses in the short term as their customers primarily prioritise other aspects when choosing a care provider.

 Chronic physical risks have also become more prominent in recent years.
 For our healthcare companies, extreme variability in weather patterns and rising temperatures may lead to reduced revenues as insurers, governments and customers struggle to adapt to new climate-related medical conditions and illnesses.
 Our food companies and Tele2 are to a larger degree reliant on physical assets and facilities for their production and offices, with more complex supply chains.
 They would therefore be more affected by severe weather events such as heat waves, floods and forest fires - generally referred to as acute physical risks.
 The consequences could include reduced product availability, increased repair costs of damaged buildings and inventory loss, which would have a negative impact on sales and lead to increased costs.

 We estimate that all 10 companies included in our updated analysis are exposed to transition risks and eight companies are exposed to physical risks (representing 60% and 49% of portfolio value per 31 December 2022).